 At the University of Western Ontario, I completed a Master of Music in Composition studying with composers Peter Paul Koprowski and Alan Heard, and was awarded the George Proctor Memorial Award.

 I live in Stratford, Ontario, Canada with my wife, composer and writer Michelle Wells and Winnie the Cat.
-I currently work as assistant organist at Zion Lutheran Church in Stratford.
 I'm a founding member of MMMM-Composers in Concert along with composers Michel Allard, Michael Dobinson, and Michelle Wells.